Skip to content

-Sometime after add the values in enum field we want to update the enum value using laravel migration so that we can work according to requirements.
+Sometime after add the values in enum field we wanted to Update Enum Field Value using Laravel Migration so that we can work according to requirements.
 In our last article How to Create Enum Field in Laravel Migration ? we learnt to create the enum and today we are give you a brief idea to update the value of enum field after creating the table.

 In laravel while creating table schema for some columns we want to add column type enum field.
 We can easily add enum column as we add other varchar integer etc columns in laravel.
 Enum is useful when we want to store specific predefined string in the column only and it restrict to store any type of data.